rrozdoce/PowerStock/README.md

 # PowerStock
-um software de gerenciamento de estoque usando PyQt, e podendo ser integrado com pandas + numpy para a analise de dados
+an inventory management software using PyQt, and can be integrated with pandas + numpy for data analysis